ABA are Specialists in Overseas Income Tax in NZ

 How does Tax Residency and Overseas Income work in NZ?

+In New Zealand, a person’s liability for income tax depends on that person’s residency status.
 The concept of tax residency is based mainly on the “permanent place of abode” test or on a test involving the days present in New Zealand.

 If you are a new resident to New Zealand, based on these tests you may need to complete a New Zealand Income Tax Return.